kazuma-naka/ironuki-gui/README.md

    npm start
    ```

+or you can find installers [in here](https://github.com/kazuma-naka/ironuki-gui/releases)

 ## Usage

-1. Launch the app using `npm start`.
+1. Launch the app.
 2. The app window will show the current color under your mouse cursor.
 3. Click anywhere within the window to copy the hex color code to your clipboard.
 4. The app will display a toast notification confirming that the color has been copied.